 GOODWILL - Goodwill represents the excess of the purchase price over the estimated fair value of the net assets acquired in the acquisition of a business.
 Goodwill is not amortized, but rather is tested for impairment annually and when events or changes in circumstances indicate that the fair value of a reporting unit with goodwill has been reduced below carrying value.
 The impairment test requires allocating goodwill and other assets and liabilities to reporting units.
+The Company's operations are comprised of one operating segment and therefore one reporting unit.
 The fair value of each reporting unit is determined and compared to the book value of the reporting unit.
 If the fair value of the reporting unit is less than the book value, including goodwill, then the recorded goodwill is impaired to its implied fair value with a charge to operating expense.